ayush03-github/pythonNotes_pySpider/forLoopNotes.md

                 print(i,end=" ")

 Output :
-1
-2
-3
-4
-5
+1 2 3 4 5

 Start : from where the loop starts
 End : at where the loop ends
-Step : change in value
+Step : change in value (either increment or decrement)